VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 # Video
-Watch [this short video](http://myshortvid) to see just how easy it is to build a fully featured Azure mobile app.
+Watch [this short video](http://myshortvid) to see just how easy it is to install and use JumpStreetMobile.

 Watch [this much longer video](http://mylongervid) to see how to register your app with the authentication and push notification providers (Facebook, Twitter, Google, Microsoft, Apple, etc.).
 Sorry, configuring those developer portals is outside the scope of what a solution template can target and automate!
 Someday maybe.

 ### Footnote
 VSSolutionTemplates is built on top of another open source project called [pecan-waffle](https://github.com/ligershark/pecan-waffle).